-In order to check whether a polygon blocks the path from one point to another, you "cast" an imaginary ray between the two points and check to see whether it intersects with a plane.
+To check whether a polygon blocks the path from one point to another, you "cast" an imaginary ray between the two points and check to see whether it intersects with a plane.
 Remember planes?
-I spoke of them in the section, "Planes and Clipping."
+I spoke of them in the section "Planes and Clipping."
 A polygon is nothing more than a finitely sized plane.
-By constructing a plane to represent the polygon, you can use algebra to determine the intersection (refer to Figure 12.7).
+By constructing a plane to represent the polygon, you can use algebra to determine the intersection (refer to Figure 8.7).